Floating the Copper River

 The plan was to catch a taxi from the river to the ferry dock, then travel as walk-on passengers, leaving the rafts and gear on the car deck.
 Little did we suspect that "raft" was a four-letter word to the ferry crew.
 Apparently, other Copper River rafters and commercial operators had gotten crosswise with the captain and crew.

 Fortunately for us, one of the only two friends who accepted our invitation to join us on the trip had been Chief Engineer on that very ferry.
-The captain and everyone else knew him and was happy to see him again.
-We were all invited to the bridge and he even enjoyed a meal with the captain.
-What no one could fathom, though, was that he'd fallen from the lofty height of Chief Engineer to despised rafter.
-Was that what retirement could do to a person?
+The captain and former co-workers were happy to see him again.
+We were given a tour of the bridge.
+Our friend was invited to enjoy a meal with the captain.

 Go on to read An Unexpected Swim